 Types of meniscectomy

-This orthopedic surgery may differ depending on the type of injury that affects the meniscus.
-Indeed, if the latter is not degenerative and the lesion is recent, the surgeon will proceed to a meniscal suture.
-He uses this procedure because of the hopes that the wound may heal.
+Orthopedic meniscus surgery varies depending on the type of injury affecting the meniscus.
+When the injury is recent and the meniscus is not degenerative, the orthopedic surgeon may opt for a meniscal suture.
+This procedure is chosen because it is possible that the injury can heal.

 Meniscus suture